Charlesdigital/Yo-Low-Trips/README.md

 # RoadMap

 1. Build a travel planner - A calendar modal will appear where user can select a date range.
-The range of days will appear on the side on a new page and users can input activities on an hourly base.
+The range of days will appear on the side on a new page and users can input activities hourly.